jlortiz0/ImageSort/README.md

 ## Known Bugs

 - When returning from the info screen in the Sort folder, the folder bar is not visible.
+- Menus do not resize when the window does.
+On some menus, this can result in broken graphics until the menu is exited and re-entered.